-We determine your branch telephony requirements by consulting with you on what your current needs are, and what your future expansion and growth needs will be in order to supply your business with the best size and model Telephone System solution at the best price that will cater for your needs today and in the future.
+We determine your branch telephony requirements by consulting with you on what your current needs are, and what your future expansion and growth needs will be in order to supply your business with the best size and model Telephone System, Phone System solution at the best price that will cater for your needs today and in the future.

-What Is A Telephone System?
+What is a Telephone System, Phone System?

 South African Telecoms supplies affordable priced switchboard solutions to replace your existing lightning damaged or equipment failure system equipment at the best price.

 South African Telecoms will design, supply and install a switchboard that will suite your office or business requirements.
-We supply:

-How Do Telephone Systems Work?
+How do Telephone Systems, Phone Systems work?

 Telephone Systems, Phone Systems allow a single access telephone number to offer multiple telephone lines with hunting to outside callers while providing a range of external lines to internal callers or staff to make outgoing telephone calls.
-This device functions in the same way as a traditional Telephone System but on a smaller scale to accommodate a business/office environment.
+This device functions in the same way as a traditional Telephone System, Phone System but on a smaller scale to accommodate a business/office environment.

 The following lists common routing steps that are components of an automated attendant:

-Many Telephone System auto attendants will have options to allow for time of day routing, as well as weekend and holiday routing.
+Many Telephone System, Phone System auto attendants will have options to allow for time of day routing, as well as weekend and holiday routing.
 Typically there would be a normal greeting and routing steps that would take place during normal business hours, and a different greeting and routing for non-business hours.

-Call Forwarding (When Busy or Absence)
+Call forwarding (When busy or absence)

 These announcements are referred to as paging.
 To access the paging system, the extension user must enter the paging access code or press the "page" button on the telephone handset, and announce the call parked extension.